Stock market today: Wall Street hangs near its best level in 20 months following mixed economic data

 Hope has been rising on Wall Street recently that the U.S. economy is slowing from its recently hot pace by just the right amount.
 Too much strength in the economy would give inflation more fuel, but too little would mean a recession.

-With inflation down from its peak two summers ago, Wall Street's hope is that the Federal Reserve may finally be done with its market-shaking hikes to interest rates and could soon turn to cutting rates.
+With inflation down from its peak two summers ago, Wall Street is hopeful the Federal Reserve may finally be done with its market-shaking hikes to interest rates and could soon turn to cutting rates.
 That could help the economy avoid a recession and give a boost to all kinds of investment prices.

 Investors have been looking for a slowdown in the job market in particular.
 The hope is that it can cool more through employers cutting back on open positions than on employers laying off lots of workers.
 Tuesday's report showed that employers advertised just 8.7 million jobs on the last day of October, down by 617,000 from a month earlier.